 - Throbbing headache

-Heat exhaustion occurs when the body sweats profusely, resulting in dangerous losses of water and salt.
+Heat exhaustion is a milder form of heat-related illness.
+It occurs when the body sweats profusely, resulting in dangerous losses of water and salt.
 Older people, athletes and workers who are exposed to very hot weather are most at risk.

 Heat exhaustion symptoms may include:

 “If left untreated, heat exhaustion can progress into heat stroke, so it is important to be aware,” says Dr. Shaker.

 Immediate medical attention is a must for both heat stroke and heat exhaustion.
 Call 9-1-1, get the person out of the sun, and help him or her cool down with cool water from a tub, shower, hose or sponge.